ldss-project/hexarc/docs/developer-documentation/0-architecture/index.md

 >   only in the scopes where they can actually be used.
 >
 > Of course the YAML-like syntax comes with its own downsides, the most noticeable being that the
-> functional syntax still appears cleaner as it does not require the boilerplate code that a
+> functional syntax still appears cleaner, as it does not require the boilerplate code that a
 > YAML-like syntax does require (e.g. as of now, the `new` keyword is unfortunately mandatory for
 > creating anonymous classes in Scala 3...).